Denise showed us a really cute colorful scrappy quilt, front and back!

 Ellen made this with quilt with her twin sister Eileen based on a modern art T-Shirt quilt collected by a relative from all around the world.

 Allison is at her last meeting with us, and showed two cute mini-quilts.
 We will miss her!

 Betsey showed several items - first a Redwood Tote using a Noodlehead pattern.

-Next is an Alison Glass design, very dramatic!
+Next is an Alison Glass design, very dramatic with the black background!